WaterQuality-INL/OpenMux/README.md

 # About

-This repository provides **OpenMux**, a homemade and cost-effective multiplexer adapter for the EmStat4 OEM module from Palmsens.
+This repository provides **OpenMux**, a homemade and cost-effective multiplexer adaptor for the EmStat4 OEM module from Palmsens.
 The adaptor is integrated with the potentiostat using the [**MethodScript**]([https://github.com/PalmSens](https://www.palmsens.com/methodscript/)) protocol provided by the manufacturer.

 The system consists of two main modules:

-1. **Hardware Module** – the multiplexer adapter itself (figure 1), whose schematics and PCB layout were developed using KiCad 7.0.
+1. **Hardware Module** – the multiplexer adaptor itself (figure 1), whose schematics and PCB layout were developed using KiCad 7.0.
 Hardware schematics and Gerber files can be found in the `Hardware/` folder.
 2. **Graphical User Interface (GUI)** – a graphical user interface (figure 2) to control the adaptor, implemented in Python 3.8.
 The GUI is located in the `Application/`  folder.